mercadona/rele/README.md

 NOTE: Ensure that [`CONN_MAX_AGE`](https://docs.djangoproject.com/en/2.2/ref/settings/#conn-max-age) is set to 0 in your worker.
 The Django default value is 0.

-In other words, the environment where you run `python manage.py runrele`, make sure `CONN_MAX_AGE` is not set explicitly.
+In other words, make sure `CONN_MAX_AGE` is not set explicitly in the environment where you run `python manage.py runrele`.

 ## Usage